haskellfoundation/tech-proposals/proposals/accepted/051-ghc-base-libraries.rst

   Example: new type families and type constructors for tuples, `GHC Proposal #475 <https://github.com/ghc-proposals/ghc-proposals/pull/475>`__.

   Another example: future APIs to access RTS statistics, which are fairly stable and user-exposed, but which are (by design) coupled closely to GHC's runtime and hence may change.

+  As its name suggests, the API of ``ghc-experimental`` is curated by the GHC team, although the CLC is willing to offer (non-binding) opinions, if consulted.

 All three packages conform rigorously to the PVP.
 (But see Section 5.3)